Home > Student Development > Champions For Sports and Champions For Others > Values In Action

 Project Champions Way

-Project Champions Way, a Sports School initiative, is a school-wide annual Values In Action and Corporate Social Responsibility activity where we play our part in helping the less fortunate in Singapore.
+Project Champions Way, a Sports School initiative, is a school-wide annual Values in Action and Corporate Social Responsibility activity where we play our part in helping the less fortunate in Singapore.
 Through the project, we endeavour to help our chosen beneficiaries through a series of internal fundraising activities.
-In 2015, the Sports School raised more than $120,000 for Club Rainbow Singapore and Singapore Disability Sports Council.
+In 2017, the Sports School raised more than $70,000 for Singapore Disability Sports Council and Special Olympics Singapore.

 Each of the nine Sports Academies in the Sports School works with an established voluntary welfare organisation as a long-term partner.
 Student-athletes from each Academy will plan and implement activities to help beneficiaries in their partner organisation.
 Some of the beneficiaries that the Sports School partners are the Movement for the Intellectually Disabled of Singapore (MINDS), Fei Yue Family Service Centre (Champions Way) and Moral Home for the Aged Sick.